farm-ng/amiga-dev-kit/website/docs/dashboard/dashboard_user_guide.md

 For an example of how to do so, please follow the instructions in this [FPV example](/docs/examples/FPV/)

 :::info Tool Control when AUTO CONTROL is ON
-Starting on Dashboard Firmware `v0.5.0` and AmigaOS `v2.3.0` the Brain have tool control capabilities.<br/><br/>
+Starting on Dashboard Firmware `v0.5.0` and AmigaOS `v2.3.0` the Brain has tool control capabilities.<br/><br/>
-TTherefore, when Auto Control is ENABLED, a blue outline will appear around the Dashboard and the pendant commands will be bypassed.
+Therefore, when Auto Control is ENABLED, a blue outline will appear around the Dashboard and the pendant commands will be bypassed.
 Tool control is thus carried out in the Autoplot app, a browser window, or your custom application.<br/><br/>
 If manual control is needed, disable Auto Control on E-STOP your Amiga using the physical button.